 Needs Case Assessment

-In the summer of 2017 we carried out a Strategic Wider Works Needs Case Assessment which will determine through consultation:
+In 2017 we carried out a Strategic Wider Works (SWW) Final Needs Case Assessment to consider:

 - Whether we think there is a technical need for the project as designed.

-We will also conduct a Strategic Wider Works Project Assessment which will determine the efficient costs that National Grid can recover from energy consumers for delivery of the project.
+We will conduct a Project Assessment in 2018 which will determine the efficient costs that National Grid can recover from energy consumers for delivery of the project.